 Theme & Plugin Compatibility

-Our WordPress themes and plugins are compatible – but you’ll need to update.
-Today we released updates to all of our themes to add support for WordPress 5.0.
-Our plugins were updated to support Gutenberg some time ago.
-Before upgrading to WordPress 5.0 be sure that your theme and plugins are up to date.
-Here are our latest versions.
+Our WordPress themes and plugins are compatible – but you’ll need to update, if you haven’t yet.
+We released updates to all of our themes late last year to add support for WordPress 5.0 and have since refined them for an even better experience.
+Make sure that your theme and plugins are up to date.
+Here are the latest versions.

 - Church Content Plugin 2.1 – October 23, 2018